qaml-ai/qaml-python/README.md

 # qaml-python

-Control your iOS device with natural language
+Control your iOS and Android devices with natural language